BHSAI/GeDI/install.md

     $ cp makefile_mpi makefile
     $ make

 Note that the mpi compiler and its options may differ depending on your system.
 Refer to your system parallel compilation documentation for details.
-The "-DMPI" option for the CC flag turns on the parallel part of the code.
+The "-DMPIP" option for the CC flag turns on the parallel part of the code.

 ***